Nevada trip planner

 The Strip: An icon of Las Vegas, The Strip is renowned for the multitude of hotels, casinos, and famed Nevada tourist attractions, all squeezed into 7 km (4 mi) of road.
 At night, it dazzles with its lurid neon signs and electric atmosphere.

-National Automobile Museum: Showcasing automobiles from the late 19th century onwards, the National Automobile Museum's staggering collection includes a number of celebrity-owned and driven cars, including Elvis Presley's Cadillac, John F. Kennedy's Lincoln Continental, and the 1949 Mercury Series 9CM driven by James Dean in "Rebel Without a Cause."
+National Automobile Museum - The Harrah Collection: Showcasing automobiles from the late 19th century onwards, the National Automobile Museum's staggering collection includes a number of celebrity-owned and driven cars, including Elvis Presley's Cadillac, John F. Kennedy's Lincoln Continental, and the 1949 Mercury Series 9CM driven by James Dean in "Rebel Without a Cause."

 Madame Tussauds Las Vegas: A chance to rub elbows with the rich and fabulous, Madame Tussauds Las Vegas features lifelike models of world-famous musicians, actors, and sports stars, including a few Las Vegas legends.